JoshuaJB/pebble-accel-log/README.md

 # pebble-accel-log
 A example application of Pebble's Data Logging API which sends accelerometer data to an Android app.
+This branch (menu) re-designs the application to work for data logging in a wearable motion research enviroment.

 ## Building and Running the Pebble App
 1. Open [CloudPebble](https://cloudpebble.net)